DCC-EX/dcc-ex.github.io/docs/reference/software/command-reference.rst

 Accessory Decoder Commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There are two interchangeable commands for controlling Accessory Decoders, the Address/Subaddress method (aka "Dual-Coil" method) and linear addressing method.
-You can either specify an address and it's subaddress (Addresses 0-511 with Subaddresses from 0-3) or the straight linear address (Addresses from 0 -2047)
+You can either specify an address and its subaddress (Addresses 0-511 with Subaddresses from 0-3) or the straight linear address (Addresses from 1-2044).

-For example, address/subaddress 0,3 would be linear address 4.
-And address 2 would be address 2, subaddress 3
+For example, address/subaddress 1/3 would be linear address 4.
+And linear address 8 would be address 2, subaddress 3.
+Decoder address 0 does not have a corresponding linear address.

 Here is a spreadsheet in .XLSX format to help you: `Decoder Address Decoder Table <../downloads/documents.html#stationary-decoder-address-table-xlsx-spreadsheet>`_